philippluedtke/predictive_collision_avoidance/README.md

 - Mounting Device: 3D printed single ring for 7 sensors

 ## Software
 All experiments were conducted using Python 3.12.6 on Windows 11.The exact package versions are provided in the **req.txt** above.
-Install dependencies with:
+First, clone the repository and install the dependencies with:
 ```bash
 pip install -r req.txt
 ```